trogdentyler/cs470/README.md

 ## Semester Project

-I originally had decided to create a RISK agent for the semester project but soon realized, after looking at the provided code, that most of the ideas that I wanted to implement has already been done.
+I originally had decided to create a RISK agent for the semester project but soon realized, after looking at the provided code, that most of the ideas that I wanted to implement had already been done.
 So, in the end, I decided to start from stratch and make my own chess playing agent.

 To do this I used several guides online and borrowed code for specific sections of my project.
 Most of the code is